gear-foundation/gear-wiki/docs/developing-contracts/gstd.md

 }
 ```

-- Send message to user
+- Send message to user:

 ```rust
 use gstd::{msg, ActorId};